Gamini Fonseka: Film career

 Fonseka abruptly ended his secondary education and dove into the film industry.
-He originally wanted to be a cameraman and in this line worked as the second Assistant Director on David Lean's Bridge on the River Kwai and Lester James Peries's Rekava (1956).
+He originally wanted to be a cameraman and in this line worked as the second Assistant Director on David Lean's The Bridge on the River Kwai (1957) and Lester James Peries' Rekava (1956).
 Fonseka was first on-screen in Rekava as part of a crowd.
 He also did some work on an English television series filmed in Sri Lanka.

-Fonseka's first credited acting role was in Daiwa Yogaya (1959) in which he played a small role.
-Lester James Peries Sandesaya (1960) first established him in a leading role.
-With films like Adata Wediya Heta Hondai, Ranmuthu Duwa, Getawarayo, and Dheevarayo Fonseka achieved popularity and became a box-office draw.
+Fonseka's first credited acting role was in Daiwa Yogaya (1959) in which he played a minor role.
+Lester James Peries' Sandesaya (1960) first established Fonseka in a leading role.
+With films like Adata Wediya Heta Hondai, Ranmuthu Duwa, Getawarayo, and Dheevarayo, Fonseka achieved popularity and became a box-office draw.

-Seeking to not play just commercial roles, Fonseka appeared as Jinadasa in the groundbreaking Gamperaliya (1964) working again with Peries.
-In Titus Thotawatte's Chandiya, Fonseka played the first anti-hero role in Sri Lankan cinema and in Mike Wilson's Sorungeth Soru (1968), he played the role of Jamis Banda, the Sinhala James Bond.
-In 1964 at the first awards ceremony of the United Ceylon Fan Club held on 12 January at the Royal College Hall, Colombo, Gamini won the Best Actor award in 1963 for his role as Jinadasa in the film 'Gamperaliya'.
-This was Gamini's first award.
+Seeking to not play in only commercial roles, Fonseka appeared as Jinadasa in the groundbreaking Gamperaliya (1964), working again with Peries.
+In Titus Thotawatte's Chandiya, Fonseka played his first anti-heroic role in Sri Lankan cinema and in Mike Wilson's Sorungeth Soru (1968), he played the role of Jamis Banda, the Sinhalese James Bond.
+In 1964, at the first awards ceremony of the United Ceylon Fan Club held on 12 January at the Royal College Hall, Colombo, Gamini won the Best Actor award in 1963 for his role as Jinadasa in the film Gamperaliya.
+This was Fonseka's first acting award.

 Fonseka also tried out directing many accolades.
 His debut directorial work Parasathu Mal was warmly received.
 He directed a political satire Sagarayak Meda.
-The other films that were directed by him include Koti Waligaya and Nomiyana Minissu.
+Other films directed by Fonseka include Koti Waligaya and Nomiyana Minissu.
 He entered television as well and became the best teledrama actor for the role he played in Kalu Saha Sudu.

-Fonseka's role as Willie Abeynayake in Nidhanaya (1970) and as ASP Wicrema Randeniya in "Welikathara" are considered his crowning achievement.
-Both films have been recognised with Presidential awards among the 10 best Sri Lankan film.
-In 1980 Fonseka played Jaffna Tamil clerk Nadarajah in Sunil Ariyaratne's Sarungale.
-He has also has written some songs for the movies Sarungale (1979) and Mayurige Kathawa (1980).
+Fonseka's role as Willie Abeynayake in Nidhanaya (1972) and as ASP Wicrema Randeniya in Welikathara (1971) are widely considered to be his crowning achievements.
+Both films have been recognised by Presidential Awards as amongst the 10 Best Sri Lankan films of all time.
+In 1979, Fonseka played Jaffna Tamil clerk Nadarajah in Sunil Ariyaratne's Sarungale.
+He has also written some songs for the movies Sarungale (1979) and Mayurige Kathawa (1980).

 Political career

-In 1989, Fonseka entered politics after he joined the United National Party.
-He was elected to Parliament in 1989 as a representative of the Matara District with the highest number of preferential votes and was appointed Deputy Speaker of Parliament of Sri Lanka.
-He was later appointed by President Chandrika Kumaratunga as Governor of the former North-East Province.
+In 1989, Fonseka entered politics after joining the United National Party.
+He was elected to Parliament in 1989 as a representative of the Matara District with the highest number of preferential votes and was appointed Deputy Speaker of the Parliament of Sri Lanka.
+He was later appointed by President Chandrika Kumaratunga as Governor of the now-defunct Northeastern Province.